The lavender salts help soothe the body and promote better sleep, while the eucalyptus salts ease aches and muscle pains.

 Bath soaks moisturize and revitalize dead, flaking skin, and for this reason, they’re often used in dry seasons.
 Psoriasis is often eased by bath soaks, and so is eczema.

-However, remember this when buying: you should ensure that your bath soaks are all-natural and suitable for sensitive or inflamed skin, as many perfumes and chemicals could potentially aggravate your skin condition further.
+However, remember this: you should ensure that your bath soaks are all-natural and suitable for sensitive or inflamed skin, as many perfumes and chemicals could potentially aggravate your skin condition further.
 Bath soaks can also ease the pain of sunburn, but make sure to use water that’s not too hot.

 As mentioned, relaxing with bath soaks can help detox your system.
 With the help of the right essential oils and Epsom salts, you can also enjoy the benefits of an improved immune system.
 As you sit in warm water with bath soaks, your body naturally sweats out toxins.
 Using bath soaks infused with eucalyptus, tea tree oil, or peppermint can help to get rid of colds faster.